zio/zio/docs/datatypes/tarray.md

 } yield tArray).commit
 ```

-Updating n-th element of array can be done effectfully via `updateM`:
+Updating the n-th element of an array can be done effectfully via `updateM`:

 ```scala mdoc:silent
 import zio._